asyrjasalo/dockoon/README.md

 ### Pushing the base image

-Run `docker login` before the scripts.
+Run `docker login` before running the scripts.

 Push the image to your private Docker registry: